SanDiegoDude/OmniGen2/README.md

 ## 📄 License

-This work is licensed under Apache 2.0 license.
-The original OmniGen2 model and code are also licensed under Apache 2.0.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The invisible watermarking functionality uses the `invisible-watermark` library, which is also MIT licensed.

 ---